our impact

 To provide a detailed understanding of what was at stake and what would shape the next five years, we decided — as we often do at times like these — to create a range of tools that are easy to use on a daily basis.
 In this case, our dashboard tracking this major European event proved invaluable, becoming one of the most viewed pieces of content in Contexte’s history.

 But Emmanuel Macron’s surprise dissolution of the National Assembly on the day of the European elections was a plot twist.
-It forced the Paris editorial team to get deep into work, alongside as our Brussels office.
-All this without having had time to think ahead about how to organise and cover the story.
+It forced the Paris editorial team to work flat out, alongside our Brussels office — without even having the time to think about how to organise and cover the story.

 In the rush, we decided to stick to robust data to try to understand and analyse the uncertainty we were plunged into.

-“We started looking for signposts to give our readers,” sums up Marie-Catherine Beuth, editor-in-chief of Contexte in Paris.
+“We started looking for markers to give to our readers,” sums up Marie-Catherine Beuth, editor-in-chief of Contexte in Paris.

-On the evening of the announcement of the dissolution, when the new European Parliament was not yet fully known, our data journalist Yann Guégan began working on an electoral map to form the basis of our editorial coverage of the campaign.
+The evening the dissolution was announced, when the new European Parliament was not yet fully known, our data journalist Yann Guégan began working on an electoral map to form the basis of our editorial coverage of the campaign.

-Thanks to the foundation we laid in 2022, we were able to create a scalable tool with scripts to increase the number of representations of the 577 constituencies as the campaign progressed.
-The page was enhanced before the first round, then with the results between the two rounds and after the second round.
+Thanks to the database we created in 2022, we were able to create a scalable tool with scripts to increase the number of representations of the 577 constituencies as the campaign progressed.
+The page was updated before the first round, and then again with the results between the two rounds and after the second round.

 After the legislative elections, an unprecedented period began for the political ecosystem and Contexte’s Paris editorial team, and it looks set to continue: navigating a structurally unstable political landscape in the absence of an absolute majority in the National Assembly.